 Building on the success of this programme, we will be running Welcome Weekends again in the autumn.

-Another way we have been building relationships in communities is through our partnership with Bristol Community Learning, an organisation which works with adults who have few or no qualifications.
+Another way we have been building relationships in communities is through our partnership with Bristol Community Learning, an organisation that works with adults who have few or no qualifications.
 After working together to organise several visits for relevant courses, we identified an opportunity to host a fun and rewarding practical learning course right here at Brunel’s SS Great Britain.

 Inside a workshop usually used to produce props and displays for the visitor attraction, we ran an ‘Introduction to Woodwork’ pilot course.
 The course lasted nine weeks, and over this time, learners developed their skills and built wooden crates to help decorate the dockyard.
 During the course, learners found out more about Brunel’s SS Great Britain and received a guided tour of the ship.
 They also learnt about our volunteer programme and the different roles we offer.
 Here’s what one of the learners on the course had to say about their experience:

 “I saw the poster for this course at the job centre and it caught my eye because I love boats… I’m enjoying learning new skills and my dream job would be to become a boat builder.
 I find the SS Great Britain exceptionally interesting and… I am keen to help out when the course finishes.”